nadirhamid/asterisk-audiofork/README.md

 ## What is app_audiofork

-app_audiofork lets you integrate raw audio streams in your third party app by making minor adjustments to your asterisk dialplan.

-The asterisk app simply pushes any Asterisk audio to a web socket server.
+app_audiofork helps you send audio from Asterisk to a websocket server easily.

-For example:
+For instance:
 ```
 ASTERISK -> AUDIO STREAM -> WS APP SERVER
 ```

-The main purpose of this app is to provide a simple integration with the Asterisk audiohooks API -- allowing developers to integrate higher level programs for audio processing.
+The primary objective of this module is to offer a straightforward integration with the Asterisk audiohooks API, providing an interface for developers to better analyze audio and run other processing tasks on it.

-# How to install
+# How to install it

 You can use the Makefile to easily install app_audiofork.